-Derived from the name of Francois Coty perfume launched in 1917, inspired by the evocative emotions of the 'island of Cyprus, who later became the founder of a namesake fragrance family.
-In the chypre scents contratsto between the freshness of bergamot and the depth of oak moss is a wonderful synthesis.
-L 'agreement is an infinite number of variations on the theme in women's fragrances, for example, is often complemented by nuances aldeico-musky or by touches of seaweed and driftwood, or by floral notes, spicy, leather fragrance and type of animal such as' amber, musk and the owl.
-Nell 'male project instead are characterized by the presence of conifers, leather and animals, sometimes with variations fresh and spicy-woody.
+It derives from the name of Francois Coty perfume launched in 1917, inspired by the evocative emotions of the island of Cyprus, who later became the founder of a namesake fragrance family.
+In the chypre scents the contrast between the freshness of bergamot and the depth of oak moss is a wonderful synthesis.
+L 'agreement is an infinite number of variations on the theme in women's fragrances, for example, it is often complemented by aldeico-musky nuances or by touches of seaweed and driftwood, or by floral notes, spicy, leather fragrance and type of animal such as amber, musk and the owl.
+In the male field instead they are characterized by the presence of conifers, leather and animals, sometimes with variations fresh and spicy-woody.

-The name itself tells us that are mainly characterized by a floral arrangement and are divided into two broad categories: the greens from 'impact as fresh, as well as special synthetic compounds, as galbanum, mastic, parsley and violet leaves, and flower- flowered in which reconfirms the predominance of flowers with a strong scent such as rose, geranium.
-The tuberose, l 'ylang-ylang, narcissus, flowers d' orange and mimosa; belong to this subgroup the majority of women's perfumes and fragrances, however, almost all contain floral nuances.
+The name itself tells us that fragrances are mainly characterized by a floral arrangement and are divided into two broad categories: the greens with a fresh impact, as well as special synthetic compounds, as galbanum, mastic, parsley and violet leaves, and flowered- flowered in which the predominance of flowers is reconfirmed with a strong scent such as rose, geranium.
+The tuberose, ylang-ylang, narcissus, orange flowers and mimosa; the majority of women's perfumes and fragrances belong to this subgroup, however, almost all perfumes contain floral nuances.

-It does not mean fern (literal translation of the French word), but it is a fancy word that basically includes all men's fragrances that have an agreement born from 'combination of oak moss and lavender, wood, patchouli, geranium and bergamot .
+It does not mean fern (literal translation of the French word), but it is a fancy word that basically includes all men's fragrances that have an agreement born from the combination of oak moss and lavender, wood, patchouli, geranium and bergamot .

-Freshness is a subjective sensation that may depend on different olfactory sensations, in fact if Europe is generally associated with lemon, lavender, known to the green and flowery components to read, even in the United States or sweet powdery scents are considered in all respects fresh.
+Freshness is a subjective sensation that may depend on different olfactory sensations, in fact if Europe is generally associated with lemon, lavender, green notes and light flowering components, in the United States powdery or sweet scents are considered fresh too.

-It is said of perfumes in which the olfactory perception is linked to 'smell of fresh fruits such as strawberry, raspberry, melon, pineapple, l' apricots and peaches.
-If the fruity notes have the upper hand over the other, the fragrance becomes greedy, almost edible and lost in sensuality.
-Being known particularly persistent, tend to remain even when those flowers are fresh and evaporated.
+It is said of perfumes in which the olfactory perception is linked to the smell of fresh fruits such as strawberry, raspberry, melon, pineapple, apricots and peaches.
+If the fruity notes have the upper hand over the other notes, the fragrance becomes greedy, almost edible and it loses its sensuality.
+Being known as a particularly persistent fragrance, it tends to remain even when those flowers are fresh and evaporated.

-Woody notes such as sandalwood or patchouli, leading thread to an infinite number of perfumes.
-D i are usually employed in depth and to them we owe that 'wrap-around effect on the skin that persists after the' evaporation of the most volatile.
+Woody notes such as that of sandalwood or patchouly, are the leitmotif to an infinite number of perfumes.
+They are usually used in the bottom and they owe that enveloping effect that persists on the skin after the evaporation of the most volatile notes.

-It is precisely the known musky notes to give the fragrance substance and depth and among the many shades, the most used are the oak moss and what d 'tree, while others have a woody base, the scent of leather or marine.
-The moss plant should not be confused with musk, material of animal origin.
+It is precisely the musky notes to give the fragrances substance and depth and among the many shades, the most used are the oak and tree moss, while the others have woody, leather or marine scents.
+Vegetable moss should not be confused with musk, a substance of animal origin

-Among the flower-blooming, there are some Ozonized, ie starting with notes that give a feeling of air or water fresh and clean.
+Among the flower-blooms there are some ozonates, that is, with starting notes that give a sensation of fresh or clean air or water.

-We must make a distinction between the spices and aromas: the first are substances that are made to dry before being used, while the latter are used exclusively fresh.
-Among the best known spices we cinnamon, marjoram, cloves, coriander, pepper and ginger, while among the aromas remind the 'anise, fennel, l' oregano, bay leaves, cumin, basil , the vervain.
+We must make a distinction between spices and aromas: the first are substances that are dried before being used, while the latter are used exclusively fresh.
+Among the best known spices we have cinnamon, marjoram, cloves, coriander, pepper and ginger, while among the aromas we recall anise, fennel, oregano, laurel, cumin, basil. , the verbena.

-The term usually refers to hints of 'grass, the leaves of some other plant components.
-The green notes are often used to achieve special effects in the top notes.
-The female green scents tend to be fresh and light, or balsamic and powdery, the men tend to be more citrus.
+The term usually refers to the scents of the grass, the leaves of some other plant components.
+Green notes are used to often get special effects in the top notes.
+The female green perfumes tend to be fresh and light, or balsamic and powdery, the masculine ones tend to be more citrus.